josefmaierfl/matchinglib_poselib/README.md

 (no source image pixels are lost).
 Obviously, any intermediate value yields an intermediate result between those two extreme cases.
 * `bool globRectFunct`: Used method for rectification.
-If true, the method from A. Fusiello, E. Trucco and A. Verri: "A compact algorithm for rectification of stereo pairs", 2000.
+If true, the method from A. Fusiello, E. Trucco and A. Verri: "A compact algorithm for rectification of stereo pairs", 2000 is used.
 This methode can be used for the rectification of cameras with a general form of the extrinsic parameters.
-If false, a slightly changed version (to be more robust) of the OpenCV stereoRectify-function is used.
+If false, a slightly changed version (to be more robust) of the OpenCV stereoRectify() function is used.
 This method can be used for stereo cameras with only a small difference in the vertical position and small rotations only (the cameras should be nearly parallel).
 * `cv::Size newImgSize`: Optional new image resolution after rectification.
 The same size should be passed to